oduameh/Hyper-docs/Quick start guide.md

 }'
 ```

-2. This request will return a JSON response with an invitation and its URL.
-The Verifier Cloud agent would share this URL as a QR code, and the holder would scan it with the wallet app.
+2. This request returns a JSON response with an invitation and its URL.
+The Verifier Cloud agent shares this URL as a QR code, and the holder scans it with the wallet app.
 * Copy the `invitationUrl` and the `connectionId`.

 ### Establish a connection on the holder side

-3. Now that you have the invitation, it's time for the Holder to accept it.
+3. Now that you have the invitation, the holder can accept it.

 **Demo application**

-4. Open a browser at localhost:3000.
+Follow the steps on your chosen platform:

+* **TypeScript SDK demo**
+  1. Open [http://localhost:3000](http://localhost:3000) in your browser.
-5. Start the Edge Agent by clicking the button.
+  2. Start the Edge Agent by clicking the button.
-6. Paste the invitation URL generated in the previous step into the `CloudAgent` connection section and click on Create Connection.
+  3. Paste the invitation URL generated in the previous step into the `CloudAgent` connection section and click **Create Connection**.
-* The application will react when the connection gets established correctly and show a new connection.
+  * The application displays a new connection when the process completes successfully.
+* **Swift demo app**
-4. On the Out of Bounds (OOB) dialog, paste the invitation URL we generated into the `CloudAgent` connection section and click **Validate**.
+  1. On the Out of Bounds (OOB) dialog, paste the invitation URL you generated into the `CloudAgent` connection section and click **Validate**.
-* The application will respond once the connection gets established correctly and show a message under messages.
+  * The application shows a message in the Messages section after the connection is established correctly.
-4. Go back to the Application:
+* **KMM demo app**
-5. Click the floating button at the bottom right corner of the Contacts tab.
+  1. Return to the application and click the floating button in the bottom-right corner of the Contacts tab.
-6. On the dialog, paste the invitation URL we generated into the `CloudAgent` connection section and click **Validate**.
+  2. In the dialog, paste the invitation URL you generated into the `CloudAgent` connection section and click **Validate**.
-* The application will react once the connection gets established correctly and show a message under messages.
+  * The application shows a message in the Messages section after the connection is established correctly.

 Code examples